ISS-SOA/hw_serializer/README.md

 # Serialization Showdown

-## Download data
+## Download files

-Download spreadsheet of student programming skills: `programmers_survey_2014.tsv`

-Once you get to the Github page, you have to click the 'raw' button and download the file) if your browser thinks this is a 'webarchive' file, please choose the format as 'page source' in the download options this file has lines separated by newline characters ("\n") and each line has columns separated by tab characters ("\t")
-Assignment:
+*Do not fork this repo!
+Do not submit a Github repo URL as your solution!
+Please read all the following instructions before starting.*

+Download all the files in this repository using the green 'Clone or download' button.
+You may download the whole repo as a ZIP file and then unzip it in your working directory.

+**Assignment:**
-Write a simple application that can converts a spreadsheet of students programming skills (TSV file: tab separated columns) into a YAML file.
-Then write a simple application converts a YAML file back into a TSV file.
+You will write two small ruby applications in this assignment.
+First, write a simple application that convert a TSV (tab seperated data file) into a YAML file.
+Second, write a simple application converts a YAML file back into a TSV file.
+Take a look at the two files called `programmers_survey_2014.*` to see examples of these two file formats.
+As you might guess, this is data from SOA students in 2014.

 ## 1. TSV to YAML:
 Create an application file: tsv_to_yml.rb
+This file should have a script that converts a TSV file into a YAML file.
 Your YAML output should be saved into a YAML file of the user's choosing.
 Let your Ruby program takes the name of input and output files from command line parameters:

 You would run it like this:

-`$  ruby TSV_to_YAML infile.tsv outfile.yml`
+`$  ruby tsv_to_yml.rb programmers_survey_2014.tsv outfile.yml`

-You can access command line parameters using the ARGV array (`ARGV[0]`, `ARGV[1]`).
+You can access command line parameters using the `ARGV` array (`ARGV[0]`, `ARGV[1]`).

 If the user does not supply an output filename, please print output to screen.

-You must submit your code as a Gist URL (use gist.github.com) If you have done this correctly, each student in your output should look something like:
+If you have done this correctly, each student in your output should look something like:
 ```
 - date: 9/12/2014 20:20:55
  student_id: '1634'
  languages: 'Java, C , HTML , JavaScript , '
  best_language: Java
- app_experience: Native GUI applications, Web Applications, Mobile Applications,
+ app_experience: Native GUI applications, Web Applications, ...
- Database Driven Applications
  tech_experience: Unix-based OS, Database, Regular Expressions, Web Design
 ```

+You must submit your ruby file as a Gist URL (use gist.github.com).

 ## 2. YAML to TSV:
 Create another application that can converts a YAML skills file into a TSV file.
 You would run it like this:

-`$  ruby yml_to_tsv infile.yml outfile.tsv`
+`$  ruby yml_to_tsv.rb programmers_survey_2014.yml outfile.tsv`

 Your generated TSV file should have the correct header information in the top row.

+You must submit your ruby file as a Gist URL (use gist.github.com).

 ## 3. Testing

-Double-check that your TSV and YAML files convert into each other.
-This is called round-tripping.
-I've provided two sample files called `programmers_survey_2014.csv` and `programmers_survey_2014.tsv` -- as you might guess, this is data from the SOA class survey taken in 2014.

-To run automated tests on your code, you may do the following from command line, in the directory with all the files:
+Throughout your coding, you should run automated tests on your code, you may do the following from command line, in the directory with all the files:
 ```
 $ bundle install
-(only need to run this once; bundle should report sucess)
+(only need to run this once; bundle should report success)

 $ ruby serializer_spec.rb
 Run options: --seed 22740